sckaff/logos/docs/notes.md

 - Create more neurons in saturated areas
 - Reproduce b/w species?
 - Softmax is always used
-- Ability too create new input?
+- Ability to create new input?
-  - Like creating new organns
+  - Like creating new organs
   - Ideally we want to evolve towards that (new input)
 - Encoder = Genotype | Decoder = Phenotype
 - String-matching genes is also more efficient